turnerbenjamin/mb230_productivity_and_workspaces/2. productivity_features/2_quick_replies.md

 ### Slugs

 When you write a message you can also use slugs from the Dynamic Text section.
-This form is intended for use by both administrators and agents so slug input is simplified here.

-6. Enter a short message using slugs
+6. Enter a short message using slugs, e.g. Hello, I am {FirstName{Agent}} and will assist you today.
+Please tell me your full name.
 7. Save the quick reply

 ## Using Quick Replies (Activity)